The #1 Decorating Mistake Most People Make!

-With this mood board above, I started with my client’s rug that they purchased in Morocco while on vacation.
+With this design board, I started with my client’s rug that they purchased in Morocco while on vacation.
 They wanted to keep their sofa so that was included in the design.
 The couch was neutral so it could be “dressed” appropriately with the right accessories.
 Picking up the cream, copper and navy tones in the carpet, I searched fun and inviting accent chairs that would give the room a bit of pop since the couch was quite neutral.
 Using blue and orange (or copper) is a popular complimentary color scheme that is easy to use and gives the room a vibrant look.

 The accent wall design came next to create a focal point in the room.
 The paint colors were pulled from the carpet.
 The painting in blue, orange and pink pulls from the same colors of the carpet.
 Blonde wide plank floor is recommended as it blends in with the style and accessories and is currently the leading trend in hardwood and vinyl flooring right now.
 With the mood board, it gives you a good idea of how your living room is going to look.

 Let’s say you’re thinking of keeping your own coffee table.
 You can replace it with this cooper one to see what it looks like.
 You want a different picture?
 Search for different pictures and swap it out.
 You get the idea.

 Simple? or Overwhelming?
 If that is simple for you?
 Great!
 You’re off to the races for designing your own space.
 If this is overwhelming, I can help you with that!